TEBco01/js-md5/README.md

 # js-md5

 A fast, pure javascript implementation of MD5.
-Faster than most standard pure-JS implementations on my machine.
+Faster than most standard pure-JS implementations.

 ## Benchmarks
-Results of benchmarks on my machine.
-This implementation is labelled "md5-js".
+Results of benchmarks on one machine.
+One is the benchmark included as `benchmark-md5.js`.
+The other is an independent benchmark (accessible at the link below) with this implementation added.
+This implementation is labelled "md5-js" in both.

 ### Included benchmark: